0xtimsb/graphql-typescript-postgresql-server/README.md

 # graphql-typescript-postgresql-server

-A GraphQL apollo server made with Typescript, PostgreSQL, and Redis.
+A GraphQL apollo express server made with Typescript.
+Database used PostgreSQL.

 Steps to run this project: